cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   return Hash(hashInput)
 ~~~

-As in `Evaluate`, inputs to `VerifyProof` are one-item lists.
-Clients can verify
+As in `BlindEvaluate`, inputs to `VerifyProof` are one-item lists.
+Clients can
-multiple inputs at once whenever the server produced a batched DLEQ proof
+verify multiple inputs at once whenever the server produced a batched DLEQ proof
 for them.

+Finally, servers can compute the PRF result using a given input using the `Evaluate`
+function described in {{oprf}}.

 ### POPRF Protocol {#poprf}